 You, as a parent, experience many feelings from the time you realize your child may be having difficulties to the time of official (or unofficial) diagnosis and on into school and beyond.
 Do you feel emotionally overwhelmed, socially isolated and as though you are working so hard to help your child that you have no other time for your family and, more importantly, yourself?
 It can be consuming, at best.
 You may be a master at making your life appear easy or ideal on the outside but inside it feels chaotic.
 You might even tell yourself that "others have it worse" so I shouldn't feel this way.

 You have a right to what you are feeling.

 There is no question that we would do anything to support our child with ASD, just as we would any other child.
 They are LOVED!
 To navigate through personal feelings, family’s and friends’ reactions, finding resources and worrying about the future while doing what we can to live in the now can be a path to loneliness.
 I’ve personally been there.
 I have worked with parents like us for over a decade.
 I get it.

 Working together, I can help you learn how to lessen the exhaustion and feeling overwhelmed.
 It’s time to balance life so you don’t give in to the feelings of emotional fatigue and guilt, being overwhelmed and stuck in that proverbial quicksand!
 My goal is to work with you, your family or the siblings of your child (often the “invisible” members of the family) with ASD to come together as a family so everyone can float to the top again and realize you are ALL important.

-In many cases, I am also able have sessions with your child with ASD to help cope with social and anxiety issues.
+I am also work directing with children with ASD to help them cope with social and anxiety issues.
 I am happy to work alongside neurologists, occupational, speech and physical therapists and teachers as well.